Stacked Markets

 VWAP = Σ(Price × Volume) / Σ(Volume)

 Traders use VWAP two ways.
 First, as a benchmark: did you buy below VWAP or above it?
-Buying below VWAP means you got better-than-average execution for the period.
-Second, as an execution strategy: slice a large parent order into smaller child orders timed to match natural volume patterns, aiming to fill the full position at or near the VWAP benchmark.
-The second use is the more technically demanding one — and what this article covers.
+Buying below VWAP means you got better-than-average execution.
+Second, as an execution strategy: instead of hitting the market with one large order, you slice it into smaller child orders timed to match natural volume patterns, aiming to fill the full position at or near the VWAP benchmark.
+The second use is the more technically demanding one.
+That is what this article covers.

 Why VWAP matters on a CLOB